rkenmi/R-Typo/README.md

 # R-Typo
 A Python game, homage to a classic arcade shoot-em-up using PyGame

-<a href="https://youtu.be/_gXg7TGss5k">Youtube Link</a>
+<a href="https://youtu.be/_gXg7TGss5k">Demo Video</a>

-Sprites ripped by Goemar (thank you!), provided by Retrogamezone.co.uk
+Ripped R-Type sprites by Goemar from Retrogamezone.co.uk

+# How to Run/Play

+For Windows users, visit the <a href="https://github.com/rkenmi/R-Typo/releases">releases</a> page to download the game.
+Launching the game is as simple as double-clicking on the .exe file.

+Alternatively, if your environment is setup correctly, you can launch the game via python using `python launcher.py`

-# How to Install
+# How to Build

 The game is tested with the following:
-- Python (3.5.1)
+- Python 3.5.1/3.4.3
-- pygame (1.9.2a0)
+- pygame 1.9.2a0/1.9.3
-- PyTMX (3.20.14)
+- PyTMX 3.20.14/3.21.3

-pygame and PyTMX are mandatory.

-To install PyTMX via pip:

-`pip install pytmx`

-To install pygame:

-Either one of these Python 3.5 specific versions must be downloaded locally here: http://www.lfd.uci.edu/~gohlke/pythonlibs/#pygame

-`pygame-1.9.2b1-cp35-cp35m-win32.whl` or `pygame-1.9.2b1-cp35-cp35m-win_amd64.whl`

-Then they can be installed locally using pip:

-`pip install pygame-1.9.2b1-cp35-cp35m-win32.whl` or `pip install pygame-1.9.2b1-cp35-cp35m-win_amd64.whl`

-# How to Run

-You can simply execute the launcher.py file, or you can go into command prompt and run:

-`python launcher.py`

-# How to Build

-An executable file can be built by using `pyinstaller`:
+An executable file can be built by using <a href="http://www.pyinstaller.org/">pyinstaller</a>:

-`pyinstaller --add-data src;src --add-data sounds;sounds --add-data img;img --add-data sprites;sprites --add-data tilemap;tilemap --onefile launcher.py`
+    pyinstaller --add-data src;src --add-data sounds;sounds --add-data img;img --add-data sprites;sprites --add-data tilemap;tilemap --onefile launcher.py`

 # Backstory